-Our majority of revenue was generated from the provision of steel and metal engineering services, which accounted for approximately 78.3%, 64.0% and 70.6% of our revenue for the years ended 31 March 2016, 2017 and 2018, respectively.
+Our majority of revenue was generated from the provision of steel and metal engineering services, which accounted for approximately 78.3%, 64.0% and 70.6% of our revenue for the year ended 31 March 2016, 2017 and 2018, respectively.
 Our engineering services on steel and metal works for construction projects in Hong Kong are provided on contract basis and non-recurring in nature, and we secure these contracts through competitive tendering process.
 While some main-contractors may invite us for tender, whether we can successfully secure any tender still depends on our bid.
 Our future growth and success will then depend on our ability to secure contracts continuously.
-During the Track Record Period, our success rate was approximately 22.2%, 24.6% and 39.6% for the years ended 31 March 2016, 2017 and 2018, respectively, with the total number of projects remained generally stable at 12, 15, 21 projects awarded for the corresponding period.
+During the Track Record Period, our success rate was approximately 22.2%, 24.6% and 35.8% for the year ended 31 March 2016, 2017 and 2018, respectively, with the total number of projects remained very stable at 12, 15, 19 projects awarded for each of the period.
 Our results of operations will be adversely affected if we are unable to secure sufficient number and sizeable contracts in the future.